🔥

 npx extension@latest dev <sample-name>

-Note: Replace <sample-name> with the sample you want to use from Chrome Extension Samples.
+Replace <sample-name> with any sample from Chrome Extension Samples.

 1. Open your terminal.